 Mentoring Builds Meaningful Relationships and Meaningful ROI

-In celebration of May as Global Employee Health and Fitness Month we have been highlighting why mentoring should be part of your employee well-being initiative.
-In Parts 1 and 2 we shared how mentoring programs increase social connectedness as well as support an inclusive culture (need link to this).
+In Parts 1 and 2 we shared how mentoring programs increase social connectedness as well as support an inclusive culture.
 Both topics feed into our final segment: investing in your employees well being through social connection positively impacts your bottom line.

 Read Full Article